Follow the steps

 Step 1: What you need to know

 An overview of importing research samples (excluding animal samples) from start to finish.

 This import process is for a wide variety of research samples, but excludes samples derived from animals.
 For the IHS, the research samples fall into three categories:

 - laboratory specimens and laboratory materials

 - trade samples.

-Laboratory specimens include, but are not limited to:
+Laboratory specimens and laboratory materials include, but are not limited to:

 - samples derived from plants or plant samples, in fresh or dried forms (for example, cells, tissue cultures, seeds, fruits, vegetables, cuttings, bulbs, flowers, tubers, foliage, wood, pulp, timber)

 - material that may contain viable microorganisms (for example, diseased plant materials, filters, test kits containing viable microorganisms: diagnostic kits, biological indicators, research kits, and controls and calibrators)